Shop Subscribe

 Animals in Winter: Activities to Study Hibernation and Camouflage

-The natural changes and actions of animals in winter months provide the opportunity to talk about a variety of science and math concepts.
-Predator/prey relationships, hibernation, and camouflage are critical considerations for animals in colder climates.
+The natural changes and actions of animals in the winter provide the opportunity to discuss various science and math concepts.
+Predator-prey relationships, hibernation, and camouflage are critical considerations for animals in colder climates.
 From changing coats and feathers when the temperature drops to bulking up and sleeping the season away, animal activities are a constant source of fascination.
-Here are some ways you can bring this study to the classroom and learn more about animals in winter.
+Here are some ways to bring this study to the classroom and learn more about animals in winter.

 Camouflage in Winter